Part I

 Originally written for The Brehon Academy.

-Here, the shoreline keeps time for me.
+Here, the shoreline keeps time.

 Remembering, Not Reviving

-The word revival implies something once dead.
+Revival suggests something once dead.

-Today, our statutes live on screens.
+Today, statutes live on screens.

 Skin as Treaty-Ground